Shattenkirk scores in OT, Lightning up 3-1, on verge of Cup

 Penalties remain Dallas' undoing.
 The least disciplined team in the playoffs took five more in Game 4 and allowed three power-play goals.

+“The refs are trying, we’re trying, the other team’s trying,” Cooper said.
+"It’s not a perfect science.
+When the stakes are so high and the emotions are so high, something you think doesn’t go your way, you tend to get a little riled up.”

-NOTES: Pavelski’s two goals give him 60 in his playoff career, tying him with Joe Mullen for the most by an American player. ...
-Perry became the first player in NHL history to score a regular season and a Stanley Cup Final goal in the month of September. ...
-Stars forward Roope Hintz left in the second period after Tyler Johnson’s stick got stuck in his left skate and he crashed hard into the boards.
-He did not return. ...
+NOTES: Yanni Gourde scored the second of Tampa Bay's three power-play goals. ...
+Pavelski’s two goals give him 60 in his playoff career, tying him with Joe Mullen for the most by an American player.
+Asked about it, Pavelski said: “Keep it.
+Next question.” ...
+Stars forward Corey Perry became the first player in NHL history to score a regular season and a Stanley Cup Final goal in the month of September. ...
 With captain Steven Stamkos unavailable again because of injury, the Lightning stuck with 12 forwards and six defensemen, inserting Carter Verhaeghe in his place.

 UP NEXT